Gellatly History, Family Crest & Coats of Arms

 - John Gellatly, aged 26, who landed in America from Aberdeen, Scotland, in 1910

-- Helen Gellatly, aged 34, who emigrated to America from Nitshill, Scotland, in 1911
+- Helen Gellatly, aged 34, who immigrated to America from Nitshill, Scotland, in 1911

-- Francis E. Gellatly, aged 48, who emigrated to the United States, in 1913
+- Francis E. Gellatly, aged 48, who immigrated to the United States, in 1913

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Gellatly migration to New Zealand

 Emigration to New Zealand followed in the footsteps of the European explorers, such as Captain Cook (1769-70): first came sealers, whalers, missionaries, and traders.
 By 1838, the British New Zealand Company had begun buying land from the Maori tribes, and selling it to settlers, and, after the Treaty of Waitangi in 1840, many British families set out on the arduous six month journey from Britain to Aotearoa to start a new life.
 Early immigrants include:

 Gellatly Settlers in New Zealand in the 19th Century